 Private Ash trees that are infested with the emerald ash borer can be removed without a permit.
 All ash trees removed must be disposed of within the Canadian Food Inspection Agency’s Regulated Areas.

 The by-law also provides exemptions for certain types of activities, such as normal farm practices, maintenance of power lines, aggregate extraction in accordance with provincial regulations, and professional surveying.
+Where one of these exemptions applies to a planned tree removal activity, it is strongly recommended to contact City Staff prior to removing the trees with the reason for the tree removal, the address and location details, and the timing for the removal.
+Please contact email@example.com with this information.

 The Tree Protection By-law was developed in response to community feedback and recommendations made in the City’s Urban Forest Management Plan.
 It is an essential part of the City’s integrated approach to retain, replace and renew our urban forest canopy.